minibolt-guide/minibolt/guide/lightning/channel-backup.md

 You need to set up an automated SCB update mechanism that:

 1. Creates or updates your SCB file each time you open a channel (or close one, although this is less important)
-1. Stores the SCB file to a different backup location to ensure that it is available in case of a failing SSD.
+1. Stores the SCB file in a different backup location to ensure that it is available in case of a failing SSD.

 You can read more about SCBs in [this section of 'Mastering the Lighning Network'](https://github.com/lnbook/lnbook/blob/ec806916edd6f4d1b2f9da2fef08684f80acb671/05_node_operations.asciidoc#node-and-channel-backups){:target="_blank"}.